Chenade/42_darkly/Project/SPIDER_HIDDEN_FOLDER/Resources/readme.md

 - We wrote a python script with Scrapy to systematically traversed through the folders and subfolders, extracting the content of README files encountered.
 - The Scrapy spider followed links within each folder, recursively exploring nested directories to locate any README files present.
 - If a README file was found within a folder, its content was extracted and analyzed for the presence of the term "flag."
-- Upon encountering a README file containing the term "flag," its content was stored in an output file for further examination, marking the successful identification of sensitive information.
+- Upon encountering a README file containing the term "flag," its content was stored in an output file for further examinatkion, marking the successful identification of sensitive information.

 - We can start the python script with
 ```